notLogi/capstone-api-starter/README.md

   - Using DUPLICATE KEY in my sql query, where no duplicates are allowed if existed already and instead incrementing quantity by 1
   - Implementing a service that deals with 4 DAOs corresponding with the user's order allowing data to be store persistantly in the database.
   - Implementing two catches in my controller methods to display the correct HTTP status.
+  - Converting a LocalDateTime to SQL DateTime by parsing it using Timestamp.

 ## Future versions: